Degree Days

 The LocationDataResponse contains more than just data:

 It also contains information about the weather station(s) used to generate the returned data.
-For example, if you request data from a geographic location initially, you might want to use the station ID to fetch updates later:
+For example, if you request data for a geographic location initially, you might want to use the station ID to fetch updates later:

 print(response.stationId)